Donald Trump’s Face Shows Up On Another Disturbing Item For Sale [Opinion]

-From bobble heads to blow-up sex dolls, Donald Trump’s face is appearing on many inanimate objects and most of them are not created to make Trump look warm and fuzzy.
+From bobble heads to blow-up sex dolls, Donald Trump’s face is appearing on many inanimate objects, and most of them are not created to make Trump look warm and fuzzy.
 Sure, there are bobble heads and masks for other presidents, but the items that manufacturers and private citizens have created in Trump’s image are often an attempt at portraying some level of evil.

 The one making the most noise today is the very disturbing Trump troll doll.
 You probably won’t find anything as evil looking as this troll created from Donald Trump’s likeness.
 The Trump troll was created by Chuck Williams, who is the former senior staff sculptor for the Burbank, California, Walt Disney Company.

 Williams created the Trump troll with an Android cell phone in one hand, which represents Trump’s infatuation with Twitter.
-The tiny hands and tiny penis on the troll doll were no accident and the same can be said for the sweeping mane of hair on top of this spray tan-like orange color of the Trump troll’s body.
+The tiny hands and tiny penis on the troll doll were no accident, and the same can be said for the sweeping mane of hair on top of this spray tan-like orange color of the Trump troll’s body.

 According to the Huffington Post, Williams created the Trump troll doll to “deal with his emotions” after Trump was elected.
-From the looks of the doll it seems safe to say that William’s emotions were not of a positive nature after the election.
+From the looks of the doll, it seems safe to say that William’s emotions were not of a positive nature after the election.
 His friends and family loved the troll when he posted it to his Facebook account.
-After that he used Kickstarter for pre-orders of the troll at $25 each so he could make his financial goal to start manufacturing the Trump trolls for the masses, according to Mashable.
+After that, he used Kickstarter for pre-orders of the troll at $25 each so he could make his financial goal to start manufacturing the Trump trolls for the masses, according to Mashable.

 The morphing of Trump’s face into different objects started way back while he was still on the campaign trail.
 It was back in November when USA Today reported that Donald Trump voodoo dolls were “surging” in sales.
 These dolls aren’t made by one manufacturer, there are several different companies that have the Trump voodoo dolls up for sale, which is easy to see with a quick Google search.

 Another USA Today article describes how one woman in Washington State can’t keep up with the requests for the voodoo dolls that she makes in Trump’s image.
-Sally Noedel started to make voodoo dolls for a number of political figures back when the list was long with Republican candidates and Hillary Clinton was still battling Bernie Sanders for the Democratic ticket going into the election.
+Sally Noedel started to make voodoo dolls for a number of political figures back when the list was long with Republican candidates, and Hillary Clinton was still battling Bernie Sanders for the Democratic ticket going into the election.
 It didn’t take long for the biggest seller to make itself known.
 Donald Trump was the one voodoo doll everyone seemed to want.

 Noedel’s Trump voodoo dolls, which are fashioned with flame-red hair, come with a handful of pins for a harmless way to take out your frustrations against the man.
 She did an interview long before Trump became president describing how to use a pin when Trump says something against women or anything else you might find offensive.
 For $9.95 you get the Trump voodoo doll complete with pins and some suggested voodoo spells.